pauline-rugwevera/kinder-speech/README.md

 [Back to Table of contents](#table-of-contents)

 # Features
-This website consists of 6 pages of which 4 of these can be accessed using the navigation menu, the other 2 are 404 error page and submission confirmation page.
-The foloowing are the features found on the site:
+This site consists of 6 pages.
+4 of these can be accessed using the navigation, the other 2 are 404 error page and submission confirmation page.
+The following are the features found on the site:
 ### Navigation bar
- The navigation bar feature makes it easier to navigate to any page.The left side shows the logo of the site that can as well be used to navigate to the home page.
-The right side shows other menu links or pages that can be accessed.
+ The navigation bar feature makes it easier to navigate to any page.The left side shows the logo of the site that can as well be used as a way to navigate to the home page.
+The right side shows other menu links or pages a user can access.
  #### Navigation
- * Left site of the navigation bar contains a logo that one can use to navigate to the home page
+ * Left site of the navigation bar contains a logo a user can use to navigate to the home page
  * The right side consists of 4 page links  which are:
    - Home
    - Programs